alinex/node-codedoc/src/template.md

 ### Default codedoc Template

+This template is exactly the one used for my own documentation.
+So if you won't change anything you will get the alinex layout with logo and links to my site.

+> This is done on purpose to show you how to do it.
+But you may easily remove it
+> and change it to your liking.

 The default style is called codedoc and is represented within the 4 files:
 - codedoc.hbs - base template
 - codedoc-logo.hbs - extracted logo part